dgraph-io/dgraph/wiki/content/clients/index.md

 ## JavaScript

+### gRPC

-The official JavaScript client [can be found here](https://github.com/dgraph-io/dgraph-js) and it fully supports Dgraph v1.0.x.
+The official JavaScript gRPC client [can be found here](https://github.com/dgraph-io/dgraph-js) and it fully supports Dgraph v1.0.x.
 Follow the instructions in the [README](https://github.com/dgraph-io/dgraph-js#readme) to get it up and running.

-We also have a [simple example](https://github.com/dgraph-io/dgraph-js/tree/master/examples/simple) project, which contains an end-to-end working example of how to use the JavaScript client, for Node.js >= v6.
+We also have a [simple example](https://github.com/dgraph-io/dgraph-js/tree/master/examples/simple) project, which contains an end-to-end working example of how to use the JavaScript gRPC client, for Node.js >= v6.

+### HTTP

+The official JavaScript HTTP client [can be found here](https://github.com/dgraph-io/dgraph-js-http) and it supports Dgraph v1.0.x.
+Follow the instructions in the [README](https://github.com/dgraph-io/dgraph-js-http#readme) to get it up and running.

+We also have a [simple example](https://github.com/dgraph-io/dgraph-js-http/tree/master/examples/simple) project, which contains an end-to-end working example of how to use the JavaScript HTTP client, for Node.js >= v6.

 ## Python

-The official Python client [can be found here](https://github.com/dgraph-io/pydgraph) and it fully supports Dgraph v1.0.x and Python versions >= 2.7 and >= 3.5.
+The official Python client [can be found here](https://github.com/dgraph-io/pydgraph) and it fully supports Dgraph v1.0.x and Python versions >= 3.5.
 Follow the instructions in the [README](https://github.com/dgraph-io/pydgraph#readme) to get it up and running.